quicksilver/RemoteHosts-qsplugin/README.markdown

 ### Known Issues and To Do Items ###

-  * The third pane doesn't come up in text-entry mode by default.
   * The "comma trick" doesn't work (for connecting to several hosts at once).
   * There's no interface for configuring a custom catalog entry (to pull hosts from different files) although you can add them, and such entries will work if you edit them in `Catalog.plist` by hand.
   * Icons appear when items are first indexed, but then seem to get lost soon after.
 I'm also not 100% sure that remote hosts in the catalog are ever updated automatically.